smartbcity/fixers-d2/README.md

  - Result: Classlike used as output of a query function
  - Service: Classlike interface containing functions
  - Api: Classlike interface containing f2 functions
+ - Page:
+ - Section:
+ - Hidden: The entity will not be displayed on any page, but can be used to generate examples
+ - Inherit: The Classlike will not be displayed on any page, but any link to it will be redirected to its superclass or interface

 #### @parent identifier